surzo18/surzo18/README.md

 <hr/>

 ### Hi I'm Adrián 👋
 > Welcome to my profile!
-I'm full stack developer focused mainly on web-technologies and python stuff. 💻🐍
+I'm full stack developer from Slovakia focused mainly on web-technologies and python stuff. 💻🐍

 ### Technologies I'm using the most of time:
 <div id="technologies" align="justify">